rsnodgrass/hass-flo-water/README.md

     * turn valve on/off
     * set monitoring mode (home, away, sleep)
     * run health test
-- multiple Flo devices and locations
+- multiple Flo devices at single location
-- restricting monitoring to a single location (for users with multiple houses or locations)
+- multiple locations with Flo devices and ability to restrict locations (for users with multiple houses or locations)
-- careful polling of Flo webservice to avoid accidental DDoS
+- reduced polling of Flo webservice to avoid unintentional DDoS

 ## Installation